ceford/cefjdemos-data-jdm-user-en/articles/security/http-headers.md

 ## Magazine Article

-This article is based on a Joomla!
-Community Magazine article by Brendan Hedges in the May 2022 Edition.
+This article is based on a [Joomla!
+Community Magazine](https://magazine.joomla.org/all-issues/may-2022/joomla-new-http-headers-plugin-for-j4) article by Brendan Hedges in the May 2022 Edition.
+Although written for Joomla 4 the content applies equally to Joomla 5.

-Although written for Joomla 4 the content applies equally to Joola 5.
+For those who find this topic difficult to understand, there is an illuminating article by Scott Helme on [Content Security Policy - An Introduction](https://scotthelme.co.uk/content-security-policy-an-introduction/).

 ## Joomla’s New HTTP Headers Plugin For J4